Quantcast

 Health experts suggest drinking plain tap water to stay hydrated throughout the day, especially during and after exercise.
 Carried in a refillable water bottle, it’s convenient, no-cost, and calorie-free.

-A diet of healthy meals and snacks each day offers all of the calories, vitamins, and “electrolytes” that you need to replace what you ordinarily lose.
+A diet of healthy meals and snacks daily offers all of the calories, vitamins, and “electrolytes” you need to replace what you ordinarily lose.

 The Costs of Bottled Drinks and Bottled Water